LuigiAdinolfi/public-transport-accessibility-CH/README.md

 To run this application, you will need to have Node.js installed in your environment.

 ### Node
-- #### Node installation on Windows
+- #### Installing Node on Windows

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+  Simply go to the [official Node.js website](https://nodejs.org/) and download the installer.
-  Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).
+  Also make sure you have `git` available in your PATH, `npm` might need it (you can find git [here](https://git-scm.com/)).

-- #### Node installation on Ubuntu
+- #### Installing Node on Ubuntu

-  You can install Node.js and npm easily with apt install, just run the following commands.
+  You can easily install Node.js and npm with apt install, just run the following commands.

       $ sudo apt install nodejs
       $ sudo apt install npm